Access tiers for blob data

 - When a blob is moved to a cooler tier, the operation is billed as a write operation to the destination tier, where the write operation (per 10,000) and data write (per GB) charges of the destination tier apply.

 - When a blob is moved to a warmer tier, the operation is billed as a read from the source tier, where the read operation (per 10,000) and data retrieval (per GB) charges of the source tier apply.
-Early deletion charges for any blob moved out of the cool or archive tier may apply as well.
+Early deletion charges for any blob moved out of the cool, cold or archive tier may apply as well.

 The following table summarizes how tier changes are billed.